twVolc/LSP-Lidar/README.md

 Therm_Lidar Python

 Group of modules used to process Lidar and LSP data
-> GUI.py provides simple user-access to the functions provided by the other modules, and thus should be prefered as the main starting point for new users
+> Running GUI.py provides simple user-access to the functions provided by the other modules, and thus should be prefered as the main starting point for new users
+>> GUI_subs.py holds some important classes used by GUI.py predominatnly, to help build the GUI.
+They are separated to maintain code readability

+> post_process.py holds important classes/functions for processing the LSP/lidar data after it has been acquired.
+> It is used by GUI.py

 > data_handler.py is the main acquisition module, used for combined LSP-lidar acquisitions and saving data